 Email is our primary form of communication through the transition process and throughout your child’s school years at St. Peter’s College.
 Regularly check your email as supplied to the College with your Enrolment Application.
 If your email contact details change please notify the College as soon as practical.

 Stay connected.
-The College utilises the St. Peter’s College SchoolBox App to keep you up to date with information from the College.
+The College utilises the St. Peter’s College SchoolBox App known as S.P.A.C.E to keep you up to date with information from the College.
 Schoolbox is a Learning management System that includes the ability to provide online learning resources, homework and assignments, timetables as well as electronic assessment.
 This will allow you to see your child’s academic progress, in real time, throughout the year.
 You will need to download the App from the Apple App Store or Goggle Play in preparation for receiving your log-in details when you child starts at the College.

 This is how the College communicates with parents about camps, retreats, excursions and various other events or activities at the College.
 You will need to create a profile in CareMonkey and update and student medical details for each of your children at St. Peter’s College.

-The College e-Newsletter is published each week during Term and sent to your contact email address as supplied at the time of Enrolment Application.
+The College e-Newsletter is published each fortnight during Term and sent to your contact email address as supplied at the time of Enrolment Application.
 You should have been subscribed to receive this as part of your Enrolment Application.
 If you have not been receiving the e-Newsletter please contact the College Office and ask to be subscribed.

 To contribute articles of student successes and events, please forward text and jpeg images to email@example.com for consideration.